f5devcentral/vscode-f5/README.md

 # f5-fast README

-This is the README for your extension "f5-fast".
-After writing up a brief description, we recommend including the following sections.
+This is the README for the F5 Automation Services Templates, "vscode-f5-fast".

+This extension is intented to help interface with FAST to manage templates and deploy applications.

 ## Features